Landlord/Tenant Issues for Domestic Violence Survivors

 Authored By: Northwest Justice Project

-You should read this if you are a tenant AND a victim of domestic violence, sexual assault, unlawful harassment or stalking.
-You have protections under the state Residential Landlord Tenant Act (RLTA).
-The RLTA is in the Revised Code of Washington (RCW 59.18). #6304EN
+Learn about how the law can protect you if you are a tenant AND a victim of domestic violence, sexual assault, unlawful harassment or stalking. #6304EN

 - Should I read this?

 - What is domestic violence?

 - What is sexual assault?

 - I am a victim of domestic violence.
 I need to move out of my apartment.
 Can I move out without having to pay for the rest of the lease?

 - What if it is my landlord has assaulted, stalked, or harassed me?

 - I am a domestic violence, sexual assault, unlawful harassment and/or stalking victim.
 My landlord has threatened to evict me or is refusing to renew my lease because of the abuse.
 What can I do?